KDE/krita/3rdparty/README.md

                idea to create a batch file which sets the path and start cmd.
                MSVC is *not* supported at the moment.

+4. On Windows, if you want to compile Qt with ANGLE support, you will need to install Windows 10 SDK and have the environment variable `WindowsSdkDir` set to it (typically `C:\Program Files (x86)\Windows Kits\10`)

 == Setup your environment ==